-The solar field consists of 34 rows of flat panels with up to 10 collectors per row.
+In Egedal, the solar field consists of 34 rows of highly efficient double-glazed flat solar-thermal collectors with up to 10 collectors per row.
 With a capacity of 2.6 MWth, the plant is capable of producing 1,850 MWh heat per year.
 Combined with the district heating plant's existing biomass boiler and an accumulation tank with a capacity of 2,400 m3, the solar heating plant will provide sustainable heating to 875 customers in Stenløse and Ølstykke.

 Green district heating based on solar and biomass